 When we think of the so-called Game Theory, we must bear in mind that its main objective is to study the behavior that is supposed to be rational in situations of play, where there are interactions between two or more people whom we call players.
 In these, the results are conditioned to the actions carried out by the agents at each moment or in turn.

 If we take this to the theory of conflict, we find ourselves in the utility of the application of the rules of the game, when making decisions in the negotiation of the exit to a problem.
-That is why a game is any situation in which two or more players compete: we speak of dominoes, chess, cards and, why not, the monopoly, the game of the prisoner or the scenes.
+That is why a game is any situation in which two or more players compete: we speak of dominoes, chess, cards, and, why not, the monopoly, the game of the prisoner, or the scenes.

 Three big scenarios must be questioned when we talk about the success of a player to achieve the goal of winning the same.
 On the one hand, chance.
 On the other, the rules of that game and, finally, the dexterity of the action or decision making that each player performs, that is, the strategy relative to the action that a player must undertake in each possible state of the game.

 The Game Theory is linked, mainly, to Mathematics, but nowadays we could extrapolate it to the work of the mediator.
-But, above all, the main application to our different sciences is that they try to find rational strategies in situations where the result depends not only on the strategy of a participant and the conditions of the moment, but also on the strategies chosen by other players, with different or coincidental objectives.
+But, above all, the main application to our different sciences is that they try to find rational strategies in situations where the result depends not only on the strategy of a participant and the conditions of the moment but also on the strategies chosen by other players, with different or coincidental objectives.

 In the 50s, there was an important development of the Theory of Games that started from Princeton, with Luce and Raiffa (1957), Kuhn (1953), who allowed to establish a way of working cooperative games.
-But it was the Nobel Prize winner, John Nash, who in 1994 defined the so-called Nash equilibrium and allowed to extend the theory of non-cooperative games to others more general than those of zero sum (those in which what a player wins is lost by others ).
+But it was the Nobel Prize winner, John Nash, who in 1994 defined the so-called Nash equilibrium and allowed to extend the theory of non-cooperative games to others more general than those of zero-sum (those in which what a player wins is lost by others ).

 Thus, we can talk with some interest to the mediators of the so-called “prisoner’s dilemma”, the mathematician Albert W. Tucker, who in 1950 provides an example of the application of game theory to real life.
 In over sixty years Since then, many professionals and scientists have used it, to the point of being a classic for the determination, for example, of assigning responsibilities or adopting decisions to reach an agreement, among others.

-Decisions that, by the nature of the mediation, are taken by the media, taking care of the mediators that they are what is attributed the success of the agreement reached.
+Decisions that, by the nature of the mediation, are taken by the media, taking care of the mediators that they are what is attributed to the success of the agreement reached.

 Really get into the Game Theory can be quite easier than it seems.
 It is said that “I act in one way, you act in another,” and, from that moment on, “something happens” taking into account that this result is the product of the decision and what each one of us does.